bicks79/KAPOW/README.md

  - [Pillow](https://en.wikipedia.org/wiki/Python_Imaging_Library), is a free and open-source additional library for the Python programming language that adds support for opening, manipulating, and saving many different image file formats.
 Development of the original project, known as PIL, was discontinued in 2011.
 Subsequently, a successor project named Pillow forked the PIL repository and added Python 3.x support.

+ - [Crispy Forms](https://stackoverflow.com/tags/django-crispy-forms/info), is a Django application that lets you easily build, customize and reuse forms using your favorite CSS framework, without writing template code and without having to take care of annoying details.

 ### VALIDATION TOOLS
 *KAPOW! was validated by utilising the following tools...*